josep-pujol/learning_ifd-dashboard/README.md

 - The data used to create this site was from:
     - [European Central Bank - Euro Reference Exchange Rates](https://www.ecb.europa.eu/stats/policy_and_exchange_rates/euro_reference_exchange_rates/html/index.en.html)
     - The [Exchange Rates API](https://exchangeratesapi.io/) is a free service provided by Madis Väin under the MIT license [Github page](https://github.com/exchangeratesapi/exchangeratesapi)

+### Acknowledgements
+To my mentor Theofanis Despoudis for his time, suggestions, and constructive feedback for this project